 All of us here wish you the best during the exciting months ahead.

 Dean of Undergraduate Admissions

-When Harvard and Princeton eliminated their early admission programs four years ago, this proved another setback for coaches at these universities hoping to secure the best possible talent for their respective teams.
-Said Harvard women’s volleyball coach Jennifer Weiss, “Now that we don’t have our early action program, it’s very important to have likely letters.
+When Harvard and Princeton eliminated their Early admission programs four years ago, this proved another setback for coaches at these universities hoping to secure the best possible talent for their respective teams.
+Said Harvard women’s volleyball coach Jennifer Weiss at the time, “Now that we don’t have our early action program, it’s very important to have likely letters.
 We’re still competing against schools that [do].
 People are making decisions early.
 They can’t hold out a decision from Harvard until April.”

 Should you receive a Likely Letter, know that you are under no obligation to attend that college just as they are under no obligation to admit you.
-In fact, in the Ivy League, colleges are not permitted to ask for a commitment when they send you a likely letter.
-Admissions offices will not even inquire if you plan to attend when they send out a Likely Letter.
+In fact, in the Ivy League, colleges are not permitted to ask for a commitment when they send you a Likely Letter.
+In fact, admissions offices will not even inquire if you plan to attend when they send out a Likely Letter.
 Does that mean a coach won’t call and ask you if you intend to matriculate?
-It doesn’t.
-Coaches are human.
+No, coaches are human.
 They want to help their team and secure the best possible class of recruits.
 So yes, they will ask, but you don’t have to answer in the affirmative.

 While you’re here, read a related blog on Early Admissions Notifications.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.